asarigun/DrugGEN/README.md

 ## License

-The LICENSE will be announced!
-Until then, this code is available for **non-commercial scientific research purposes** as will be defined in the LICENSE file.
-By downloading and using this code you agree to the terms in the LICENSE.
+This code is available for **non-commercial scientific research purposes** as will be defined in the [LICENSE file](LICENSE).
+By downloading and using this code you agree to the terms in the [LICENSE](LICENSE).
 Third-party datasets and software are subject to their respective licenses.
 <!--ADD LICENSE TERMS AND LICENSE FILE AND GIVE A LINK HERE-->

 ## References